theskumar/theskumar.github.com/content/blog/notes-on-hebbian-learning.md

 ---
-title: "Notes: Understanding Hebbian Learning"
+title: "Notes on Understanding Hebbian Learning"
 date: 2025-11-05
 draft: false
 description: "A beginner-friendly exploration of one of neuroscience's most elegant principles - how neurons that fire together, wire together."
-tags: ["neuroscience", "psychology", "#AI"]
+tags: ["neuroscience", "ai-ml"]
-categories: ["Science", "Learning"]
 author: "Saurabh Kumar"
 summary: "Dive into Hebbian learning, the fundamental principle of how our brains learn and form memories.
 From Pavlov's dogs to your morning coffee ritual, discover how neurons wire together through repetition."
 keywords: ["hebbian learning", "neuroscience", "neuroplasticity", "brain learning", "neural networks", "synaptic plasticity"]